-Of the twelve factors set forth in the Nebraska Community Development Law, five are present to a significant extent and five are present to a reasonable, but more limited extent.
+Of the twelve factors set forth in the Nebraska Community Development Law, five (5) are present to a significant extent and five (5) are present to a reasonable, but more limited extent.
 The factors, tax or special assessment exceeding the fair value of land and defective or unusual condition of title had little or no presence.

-The blighting factors which are present are reasonably distributed throughout the Study Area; the aged and deteriorating structures within the built-up area, incompatible mixed uses and lack of public improvements.
+The blighting factors which are present are reasonably distributed throughout the Study Area.